-The Location Offset is part of the Australian Screen Production Incentive.
-The Australian Government supports film, television and other screen production in Australia through the Australian Screen Production Incentive in three streams, the:
+The Australian Government supports film, television and other screen production in Australia through the Australian Screen Production Incentive.
+The Australian Screen Production Incentive comprises three refundable tax offsets, the:

-- 1. Producer Offset, a 40 per cent rebate on the qualifying spend of qualifying Australian films and a 30 per cent rebate for other qualifying media - 2.
-Post, Digital and Visual Effects (PDV) Offset, a 30 per cent rebate on the qualifying Australian expenditure related to PDV production (including for productions shot overseas), and - 3.
-Location Offset, a 16.5 per cent rebate on Australian spend of large-budget productions (that do not satisfy the significant Australian content test for the Producer Offset).
+- 1. Producer Offset, a 40 per cent rebate on the qualifying spend of qualifying Australian films and a 30 per cent rebate for other qualifying media that contain significant Australian content; - 2.
+Post, Digital and Visual Effects (PDV) Offset, a 30 per cent rebate on the qualifying Australian spend relating to PDV production (including for productions shot overseas); and - 3.
+Location Offset, a 30 per cent rebate on the qualifying Australian spend of large-budget productions.